getmelisted/spectacle/README.md

 # SwiqSpectacle

-SwiqSpectacle is OpenAPI 2.0 docs generator for SweetIQ projects that need branded documentation.
+SwiqSpectacle is an OpenAPI 2.0 docs generator for SweetIQ projects that need branded documentation.
 See what they look like [here](http://locs-stag.swiq3.com/docs/).

 This repo is a fork of [Spectacle](https://sourcey.com/spectacle):